Staten Island Truck Accident Lawyers Near You

 Large commercial trucks, semis, tractor-trailers, and 18-wheelers all refer to the same kind of vehicle.
 They are considered to be a large vehicle that is meant to transport cargo from one location to another.
 These vehicles are massive, significantly heavy, and have difficulty seeing others around them on the road due to their large blindspots.
 It’s not necessarily hard or uncommon for truck accidents to happen in Staten Island, as these large, heavy vehicles have to navigate the narrow and busy streets with passenger vehicles and motorcycles zipping around them.
 The massive weight of large commercial vehicles can pose a significant threat to any passenger vehicles around them.
 In instances where a truck driver cannot stop in time, or loses control of their vehicle, they are creating a situation that could result in catastrophic injuries that will seriously alter an individual’s life or even wrongful death.

 If you’ve been injured in any type of motor vehicle accident, call Cohen & Cohen personal injury lawyers in Staten Island today for a free case evaluation.
-Along with truck accidents, we represent victims of car accidents, motorcycle accidents, construction accidents, wrongful death, slip and fall accidents, paralysis injuries, and any type of motor vehicle accident case.
+Along with truck accidents, we represent victims of car accidents, motorcycle accidents, construction accidents, wrongful death, slip and fall accidents, paralysis injuries, bicycle accidents, and any type of motor vehicle accident case.

 Main Causes Of Truck Accidents In Staten Island

 There are many factors that can cause a truck accident, and each truck accident in Staten Island is different.
 However, there are several causes of truck accidents that tend to happen more often than others.

 It’s important to know what the main causes of a Staten Island trucking accident are.
 This will help drivers identify and prepare themselves for the situation so that they can be as safe as possible and also try to avoid the crash altogether.
 Here are the main causes of truck accidents in Staten Island: